mgk2014/PCMLAI-CAPSTONE2/README.md

 - Further exploration was done with Randomized Search CV (validated 50 models), and another model with top 10 contributing features.
 The Macro F1 scores of these experiments were very similar to results shared here.
 The details are in the linked Jupyter notebook.

 - To help understand the contribution of various features to a single prediction, 'waterfall' library were used.
-Here it shows the contribution of each feature in prediction for a single alert by producing three different probability scores for BP, FP and TP [[0.10477976 0.42804762 0.46717262]] respectively, thus predicting the majority class i.e. True Positive, in this example.
+Here it shows the contribution of features in prediction for a single alert by producing three different probability scores for BP, FP and TP [[0.10477976 0.42804762 0.46717262]] respectively, thus predicting the majority class i.e. True Positive, in this example.

     <img src="plots/featurecontributionofprediction.png" alt="Top 10 features" width="500">

 ### Conclusion

-SOCs requirements for high confidence predictions translate to high F1 (function of Precision and Recall) scores before an action may be undertaken through automation or by humans.
+SOC's requirements for high confidence predictions translate to high F1 (function of Precision and Recall) scores before an action may be undertaken through automation or by humans.
 The goal is to catch as many real events (requiring high precision), and not miss any real attacks (high recall i.e. reduce false negatives).
 In the current model, macro F1 scores of 71% for True Positives (TP), 64% for False Positives (FP), 68% for Benign Positives (BP), and Area Under Curve (67-73%) would not be considered high enough, and may require additional triage before an action is taken or suggested.

 The model also considers account information, ip address, network message Id, url, and device name as top contributing features i.e. the features that have the most impact on determining whether an alert should be marked as TP, FP or BP.
 While this is intuitive based on the labeled data and sources/destination of threats, it also suggests the deployment of this model will require periodic re-fit, based on introduction of new devices or services.
 Additional discussions are needed with an SME to understand the life-cycle processes within a SOC for new user/device life-cycle &  cloud based services.